dtrelogan/react-formstate-validation/README.md

 ### Contributions

-If you recognize the value of [react-formstate](https://www.npmjs.com/package/react-formstate) and [react-formstate-validation](https://www.npmjs.com/package/react-formstate-validation) please star the NPM packages and the GitHub repositories.
+If you see value in [react-formstate](https://www.npmjs.com/package/react-formstate) and [react-formstate-validation](https://www.npmjs.com/package/react-formstate-validation) please star the NPM packages and the GitHub repositories.

 Also, you can help others find the packages by recommending them and linking to them.
 Thanks!